The abandoned palaces of Europe will take your breath away

 With its kaleidoscopic colours, horseshoe arches and mosaics, you'd be forgiven for thinking that this castle was a Moorish palace, but Sammezzano is not quite what it seems.

-In fact, this incredible palace was given a Moorish Revival makeover in the 19th century by the Tuscan nobleman Ferdinando Panciatichi Ximenes d’Aragona.
+In fact, this incredible property was given a Moorish Revival makeover in the 19th century by the Tuscan nobleman, Ferdinando Panciatichi Ximenes d’Aragona.

 Sammezzano Castle, Tuscany, Italy